Skip to main content

 5 mentions Positive Neutral Negative

-Players find the grinding aspect of the game to be tedious, particularly when it comes to repetitive puzzles and unnecessary text.
-While some appreciate the challenge and story depth, many express a desire to skip through parts of the game due to the grindy nature of unlocking options and endings.
-Overall, the grind is seen as a mixed experience—tedious yet ultimately rewarding for those who persevere.
+Players find the grinding aspect of the game to be tedious, particularly when it comes to repetitive puzzles and excessive text that can detract from the overall experience.
+While some appreciate the challenge and feel it's worth the effort to unlock story details and endings, many express a desire to skip through parts of the game due to the grindy nature of the content.

 • “Personally, I wasn't a fan of it; I found it tedious to have to do every single time you make a new choice, but luckily it's not too hard, even for someone who is terrible at puzzles like me.”